ergoplatform/ergodocs/docs/dev/wallet/index.md

 > The first multi-platform wallet for ergo.

-Minotaur is a multi-platform dApp wallet based on this [framework]

-As well as supporting the usual functions, minotaur has dApp stack support - Allowing any dApp to be embedded directly in app.
+Minotaur is a multi-platform dApp wallet that has *dApp stack support* - Allowing any dApp to be embedded directly in app.

 ### SAFEW